 For bunkering purposes, LNG fuel is generally produced offsite, then transported to berth for loading onto a vessel (see Figure 2.7.1).

 LNG bunkering can be accomplished in a number of ways:

-• Port Tank to Ship (PTS) storage tank located at or near the berth.
+Port Tank to Ship (PTS) This bunkering process involves pumping LNG through a pipeline, directly from a storage tank located at or near the berth.